ChristinaLK/blog/content/pull-requests-squash.md

 <a name="sigh">[3]</a> From my limited reading, it sounds like interactive
-rebasing is the power-drill of git features, as opposed to poking around with hammers and screwdrivers.
-I cannot, in any way, reverse-engineer my intuition to make this an obvious fact.
+rebasing is the power-drill of git features, as opposed to poking around with the hammers and screwdrivers of `git commit` and `git push` (etc).
+I cannot, in any way, reverse-engineer my intuition to make `git rebase` the obvious choice for git-feature- that-does-everything.